rotki/rotki/docs/faq.rst

 Unlike virtually every other service out there which offers you the ability to track crypto assets, get analytics, and generate tax reports, rotki is a local application.
 And its basic version is also free.

 A local application allows you to **own your data**.
 You don't need to give your API keys, or any of your financial history to a centralized third party.
-We strongly advice against using any such centralized services.
+We strongly advise against using any such centralized services.
 Your data is not safe with them.

 What does it offer me?
 =======================